Ms. Dani Newman

 On Fridays, students do not need their computer/charger.
 Instead, they should bring their Independent Reading book.

-All students in ELA have an Independent Reading Project due each quarter.
+All students in ELA 8 have an Independent Reading Project due each quarter.
 8th grade students are given some time in class to read each week, but the majority of their reading should be completed outside of class.
 Their project is due prior to the end of each quarter.
 You can find each quarter's project sheet below.
+The Choice Board remains the same, but students must choose a different project from any they have previously submitted.
 Please encourage your child to read and work on their project as early as possible.
 This is a significant part of their grade each quarter.